matwerber1/aws-alexa-smart-home-demo/docs/05-build-esp32-thermostat.md

     - ["mqtt.ssl_key", "67e48f5611-private.pem.key"]
     ```

-3. Within `esp32/mos.yml`, set the name of your MQTT server to your custom AWS endpoint, which is shown in your [AWS IoT Core Settings](https://us-east-1.console.aws.amazon.com/iot/home#/settings)]:
+3. Within `esp32/mos.yml`, set the name of your MQTT server to your custom AWS endpoint:

     ```yaml
     - ["mqtt.server", "a2mvse6841elo7-ats.iot.us-east-1.amazonaws.com:8883"]
     ```

-    Your AWS IoT Settings will be similar to below:
+    You can find your custom endpoint from your [AWS IoT Core Settings](https://us-east-1.console.aws.amazon.com/iot/home#/settings):
     ![alt text](./../images/iot-settings.png)

-5. Within `esp32/mos.yml`, set the name of your AWS IoT thing; note - this must exactly match the name of your thing as shown in the [AWS IoT Registry](https://us-east-1.console.aws.amazon.com/iot/home#/thinghub), since the Mongoose OS MQTT libraries use this value to determine the proper MQTT shadow topic:
+5. Within `esp32/mos.yml`, set the name of your AWS IoT thing:

     ```yaml
     - ["aws.thing_name", "alexa-smart-home-demo-SmartHomeThing-1LW418RIHGL2X"]
     ```

-    Your AWS IoT thing name will be similar to below:
+    Your can find your thing name from the [AWS IoT Registry](https://us-east-1.console.aws.amazon.com/iot/home#/thinghub):
     ![alt text](./../images/thing-name-registry.png)

 6. You can optionally uncomment the lines below and enter your WiFi SSID and password, though this step isn't required.
-We will later show you how to set these values wireless over Bluetooth:
+We will later show you how to set these values wirelessly over Bluetooth:

     ```yaml
     # - ["wifi.sta.ssid", "YOUR WIFI NAME"]